ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 ## Next steps

+- If RL is proven to work, next step is scale the training by using more GPUs and more data (BARC)

 ## TODO

 - [x] How to pass the responses to the reward function?
 It seems that the data should be provided as a field in the dictionary